 - helped O’Neill expand Alcoa’s net annual revenue fivefold during his time as CEO.

-- decreased number of illness and injuries;
+- decreased number of illnesses and injuries;

 - lowered number of missed workdays;